-The weather is clearer in the morning and evenings but could get a bit cloudy during the day.
+The weather is clearer in the morning and evenings during Jiri to Everest Base Camp Trekking In Nepal in March.
+But could get a bit cloudy during the day.
 Great views of the magnificent view of mountain peaks like Mount Everest, Nuptse, Thamserku, Lhotse, Ama Dablam, Mt.
 Kwangde.

 Highlights of Jiri to Everest Base Camp Trek

 - Scenic view from the drive to Jiri

 - Up-close magnificent view of the Mount Everest